learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 _Intonation waveform data from A2, D3, and G3.
 Tracks are lined up so similar scale tones are vertically aligned._
 ![Intonation waveform data from A2, D3, and G3.
 Tracks are lined up so similar scale tones are vertically aligned.]({{site.url}}/assets/images/guitars/wp/top/wp-A2-D3-G3-amplitude-envelopes-20181124.jpg)

+**Note:** The last sample in A2 is the harmonic at the 12th fret and is a duplicate of the sample just before it which is A2 fretted at the 12th fret.

 ## More details on the two guitars.